ddigiorg/htm-python/README.md

 ## Temporal Memory Function

-The temporal pooler function operates at the neuronal level by by using each neuron's basal dendrite input.
+The temporal memory function operates at the neuronal level by by using each neuron's basal dendrite input.
 Apical dendrites have not been implemented in this version of the algorithm.